Stephen Sweeney

 Stephen M. Sweeney (born June 11, 1959) is an American politician and labor leader who served in the New Jersey Senate from 2002 to 2022, representing the 3rd legislative district.
 A member of the Democratic Party, he was the 114th President of the New Jersey Senate from 2010 to 2022.

 A Union Ironworker by trade, Sweeney was frequently described as a political power broker in New Jersey politics and identifies as a moderate and a fiscal conservative.
 His legislative tenure ended after he was defeated in 2021 by Republican Edward Durr in a major upset.
-Following his defeat, Sweeney announced his candidacy in the 2025 New Jersey gubernatorial election.
-In the June primary, he placed last with 7.2% of the vote, losing to Democratic congresswoman Mikie Sherrill.
+Following his defeat, Sweeney announced his candidacy in the 2025 New Jersey gubernatorial election, placing last in the June primary.

 Early life

 Sweeney was born in Camden, New Jersey, and graduated from Pennsauken High School in 1977.
 He is of Irish ancestry.
 He joined Ironworkers Local 399 (of Camden, New Jersey) and gained journeyman status on January 1, 1980.